-History (C).-General History; outlines of General History; study of Ancient, Mediæval and Modern History.
+History (C).-General History; study of the outlines of Ancient, Mediæval and Modern History.
 Four hours a week, both terms.

 Education (C).-A practical introductory course treating of the organization and management of schools, their relation to community life, methods of the recitation and of training pupils to study.
 Observations at the Practice School.
 Three hours a week, both terms.
+Physical Culture.-Exercises in free calisthenics; chest weights; heavy gymnastics; exercises in fancy marching; Indian club swinging; group games.